-Efrain Escobedo is the vice president in charge of civic engagement and public policy at California Community Foundation in Los Angeles, California.
+Efrain Escobedo is the vice president in charge of education and immigration programs at California Community Foundation in Los Angeles, California.
 Prior to joining CCF, he was the manager of governmental and legislative affairs for the Registrar of Voters in Los Angeles County, the largest election jurisdiction in the nation with more than 4.5 million registered voters.
 Efrain earlier served as senior director of civic engagement for the National Association of Latino Elected and Appointed Officials (NALEO) Educational Fund, where he led the development of innovative voter contact strategies and technologies that have helped to engage more than one million young, newly registered, and infrequent Latino voters across the country.
 He earned his BA in American studies and ethnicity from the University of Southern California and is a recent graduate of the Los Angeles County Executive Leadership Program.

 Program Officer, Social Justice and Equity

 Z. Smith Reynolds Foundation